Slick9000/KFYourself/README.md

 # KFYourself
 a kotlin port of joshuadoes' sanitization based swear filter

-Note: Special character pattern filtering and spaced pattern filtering are enabled by default and have no option to be disabled.
+note: special character pattern filtering and spaced pattern filtering are enabled by default and have no option to be disabled.

 ## Usage